evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_quattro/_index.md

 ## Drivetrain

 The Audi A6 Avant e-tron quattro has a rear-wheel drive system supported by one motor on the rear axle.
-The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension